sam399/GameHUB/README.md

 - If you see `ECONNREFUSED` in the frontend, confirm the backend is running and reachable at the configured URL/port.
 - If Vite reports `Port 5173 in use` it will try another port; open the URL printed by Vite.
 Admin UI notes
 - The frontend includes a simple admin area at `/admin/*` (Dashboard, Users, Reports, Audit Logs, Moderation).
 Only users with `role: 'admin'` or `role: 'moderator'` can access these routes.
 - Admin clients join an `admin_room` socket on connect so server-side realtime events (report.created/assigned/resolved) are delivered to them.
 - The admin reports page includes quick Assign/Resolve actions (prompt-based).
 These call the admin APIs and trigger audit logs and realtime events.
+- **Moderation Queue** at `/admin/moderation` provides a quick view of pending reports with Delete Content and Dismiss actions.
+- **Report Button** component available for integration into ReviewCard, UserProfile, ForumPost, and other content areas.

+Content Moderation features
+- **Automatic Content Filtering**: Middleware filters banned words from titles, comments, descriptions, bios, and content fields
+- **User Reporting**: Users can report content with reasons (spam, harassment, inappropriate content, hate speech, etc.) and severity levels
+- **Moderation Actions**: Admins/moderators can delete content, ban users, or dismiss reports
+- **Duplicate Prevention**: System prevents users from submitting multiple reports for the same item
+- **Audit Trail**: All moderation actions are logged with performer, target, timestamp, and action details
+- **Role-Based Access**: Authorization middleware ensures only admins and moderators can access moderation endpoints
+- The admin reports page includes quick Assign/Resolve actions (prompt-based).
+These call the admin APIs and trigger audit logs and realtime events.